Frederick Roberts Rinehart: Farrar and Rinehart

 Under the leadership of Rinehart and his colleagues, Farrar & Rinehart achieved notoriety for publishing the works of Hervey Allen, Katherine Brush, and Mary Roberts Rinehart.
 The company also achieved recognition as one of the first publishers of dollar fiction.
 After Farrar & Rinehart acquired the Cosmopolitan Book Corporation from William Randolph Hearst in 1931, the company began a new division to publish college textbooks.
 Publishers Weekly awarded Farrar & Rinehart its first Carey–Thomas Award in 1943 for its publication of the Rivers of America Series by literary figures.

 Rinehart & Co

-After Farrar left to start Farrar & Straus (now Farrar, Straus and Giroux in 1946, Farrar & Rinehart changes its name to Rinehart & Company.
+After Farrar left to start Farrar & Straus (now Farrar, Straus and Giroux in 1946, Farrar & Rinehart changed its name to Rinehart & Company.
 The new name reflected joint corporate leadership of Rinehart and Frederick Rinehart.
 Rinehart served as the vice president and Stanley Rinehart served as the president.